sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

 categories: jekyll update
 ---

-This article is a translation of the original Japanese article:
-<a href="https://zenn.dev/lanexpr/articles/dd8110bbdd707c">Higher-Order Effects Done Right: Heftia Extensible Effectsライブラリの仕組み</a>

----

 # Introduction

 This article is intended for the Haskell Extensible Effects (EE) community, focusing on "higher-order effects" and "delimited continuations."
 It explains the workings of the EE library "Heftia" that I implemented.
 I hope this article reaches the EE community and generates some buzz.